Add Cover Page to PDF Online

 Can I add a cover page to an existing PDF?

 Yes.
-The cover page is inserted as the first page while the rest of your PDF stays in its original order.
+The generated cover is inserted as page one.
+The existing PDF pages follow it in their original order.

-Does adding a cover page reduce PDF quality?
+Does adding a cover change the existing PDF pages?

 Related PDF Tools